joemc-immersify/immersify_techtask/README.md

 - NodeJS
 - Postman (or a similar API testing tool)

 You can also use a database visualizer to view your database.
-Personally, SQLite Studio and found to be easy to set up.
+Personally, SQLite Studio was used and found to be easy to set up.
 The database represents a simple clothing shop with tables for Customers and Products.

 ## The Task: